Asset Protection Planning for Arizona Residents

 [4] There are exceptions to this general rule.
 For example, Arizona law does not shield the trust assets from child support claims.
 Also, the strategy is not likely to work if you transfer all your personal assets to the trust.
 You must remain solvent on your personal net worth statement, even after contributing assets to the irrevocable trust.

-[4] 19 states permit self-settled asset protection trusts in some variation.
+[5] Currently 21 states permit self-settled asset protection trusts in some variation.
 The most well-known are Alaska, Nevada, Wyoming, and South Dakota.
-Unfortunately, the full faith and credit clause of the U.S. Constitution makes it unlikely an Arizona court would respect the governing law of a self-settled asset protection trust established in one of these states for an Arizona resident.
+Unfortunately, the full faith and credit clause of the U.S. Constitution makes it unlikely that an Arizona court would respect the governing law of a self-settled asset protection trust established in one of these states for an Arizona resident.
 Foreign asset protection trusts avoid this problem in theory, but if the full protection of the trust is triggered by an actual threat, case law has shown the beneficiary also loses access to the trust assets unless willing to move permanently outside of the United States.
 This is an unintended consequence most people are not willing to accept.